SquidDev/stop-learn/README.md

 There are two scoring mechanisms: Manhattan and FloodFill.
 These both score the board through finding each player's territory (who owns each cell).

+Both algorithms randomly shuffle the possible moves to show some degree of "randomness" - otherwise the same game could be played every time.

 ### FloodFill
 The first pass of the flood fill algorithm establishes territory based off which tiles are either occupied, or could be reached within one move.
 If both players can reach the cell within